offensive-packaging/documentation/massdns/index.md

    -c  --resolve-count    Number of resolves for a name before giving up.
 (Default: 50)
        --drop-group       Group to drop privileges to when running as root.
 (Default: nogroup) --drop-user        User to drop privileges to when running as root.
+(Default: nobody) --filter           Only output packets with the specified response code.
-(Default: nobody) --flush            Flush the output file whenever a response was received.
+       --flush            Flush the output file whenever a response was received.
    -h  --help             Show this help.
+       --ignore           Do not output packets with the specified response code.
    -i  --interval         Interval in milliseconds to wait between multiple resolves of the same
                           domain.
 (Default: 500)
    -l  --error-log        Error log file path.
 (Default: /dev/stderr)